 Adapted from Gourmet, May 2007

 1 cup heavy cream

-1 pound dulce de leche (about 1 2/3 cups) (learn how to make your own from scratch or the quicker way)
+1 pound dulce de leche (about 1 2/3 cups) (make your own from scratch or the quicker way)

 Bring milk and cream just to a boil in a 3-quart heavy saucepan over moderate heat, then remove from heat and whisk in dulce de leche until dissolved.
 Whisk in vanilla and transfer to a metal bowl.
 Quick-chill by putting bowl in a larger bowl of ice and cold water and stirring occasionally until cold, 15 to 20 minutes.